 Though we know how we must exercise to strengthen the heart, we may feel stressed on how to fit working out into our lives.
 Simply this: just don’t dismiss the opportunities that are with us each day.
 Start by walking to the opposite side of the building, taking the stairs, or standing up and doing a full-body stretch.
 These all contribute to quickening our heart rate, and releasing tension in our muscles, allowing for better circulation.

 So let’s take care of our heart, and that way we’ll be able to give it (and a box of dark chocolates), to those we love.

 Disclaimer: As with any natural substance there are precautions to take.
 So if you are allergic to cocoa or chocolate, this may not be for you.

-As part of your benefit through VITAL WorkLife, you have unlimited telephone consultations with consultants who can assist you in improving any dimension of your overall well being including physical, relational, emotional, professional, spiritual and legal/financial.
+As part of your VITAL WorkLife Well Being Resources, you have access to unlimited telephone consultations with consultants who can assist you in improving any dimension of your well being including physical, relational, emotional, professional, spiritual and legal/financial.
 To speak with a consultant or a Peer Coach give us a call at 877.731.3949.
-We’re available anytime, day or night.

-Physician Wellness Resources members, don’t forget to download the new app, VITAL WorkLife Mobile.
+Physician Well Being Resources members, don’t forget to download the VITAL WorkLife App.
 Life is busy, take control with resources at your fingertips.